kamranjalil1006/kamranjalil1006/README.md

 🙂 I’m [Kamran Jalil](https://github.com/kamranjalil1006), a Flutter Developer and Data Engineer 💻.

-🎓 Studying Computer Systems Engineering from Uet Peshawar.
+🎓 Studying Computer Systems Engineering from UET Peshawar.

 🚀 Have experience in developing robust and user-friendly mobile applications using Flutter.